FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Visual-Settings.md

 2. Choose **As Image** from the bottom of the list

-3. Choose the resolution from the Preset list or enter a custom pixel dimension
+3. Choose the resolution from the Preset drop down list.
+Note that if you have any element selected in the canvas, the selection color will be exported too

     ![](./images/03b98705-6f53-4856-aea7-a48a906b981f.png)